ShankarMadane8/Ecommerce/README.md

 ## Overview

 This repository contains the code for an E-Commerce application with both backend and frontend components.
-The backend is built with Spring Boot and handles business logic, database interactions, and OAuth authentication.
+The backend is built with Node js and handles business logic, database interactions, and OAuth authentication.
 The frontend is developed using React and provides the user interface.

 ## Table of Contents